chromeos/chromeos.dev/site/en/posts/android-package-signer.md

 ## Android Package Signer and Bubblewrap

-[Bubblewrap](https://github.com/GoogleChromeLabs/bubblewrap) is a project created to help web developers package their Progressive Web Apps for distribution on Google Play and has been used to be the foundation of app bundling services.
-Often, though, this meant users were handing over the Android signing keys and password when creating a new project without knowing if they were being stored or potentially leaked.
+[Bubblewrap](https://github.com/GoogleChromeLabs/bubblewrap) is a project created to help web developers package their Progressive Web Apps for distribution on Google Play and has been used as the foundation of some app bundling services.
+Often, though, this meant users were handing over their Android signing keys and password when creating a new project without knowing if they were being stored or potentially leaked.
 Having a leaked key could allow a malicious party to impersonate a developer and release harmful package updates that would otherwise appear to be legitimate.

 ## Installation and Usage